Skip to content

 Best for: Hosts who need webinar automation features (on-demand, evergreen)

 BigMarker's differentiator is automated webinar functionality.
 You can run pre-recorded sessions on a schedule that feel live to attendees, with real-time chat simulation and offer pop-ups.
 For coaches or creators who want to monetize a single webinar repeatedly without hosting it live each time, BigMarker is the most developed platform for that use case.
+A free trial is available via sales contact, which makes it possible to test for a specific event before subscribing.

 6. Crowdcast